Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star

+Several sets of constraints are commonly used to break the mass-radius degeneracy in the host star in published discoveries of transiting planets.
+Thus the current ensemble of known transiting planets represent a sample whose properties have been inferred in an inhomogenous way.
+To date, few studies exist comparing the parameters inferred using different methods of breaking the degeneracy \citep{tayar2022}.
+Therefore, while we may know the statistical precision of the reported mass and radius measurements of transiting planets, we generally do not know the accuracy and systematic uncertainty of these parameters.
+We particularly do not know whether the systematic uncertainties exceed the quoted precision in some subset of cases.

-Another approach is applying semi-empirical relationships, such as the the Torres relations \citep{Torres_2009}.
-The study looked at 95 detached double-lined eclipsing binary systems (and the $\alpha$ Centauri system) and found empirical relationships between the mass and radii of these stars and $\log{g_*}$, \teff, and [Fe/H].
-As is well known, double-lined eclipsing binary systems allow for accurate measurements of the mass and radii of both stars, without the need for an external constraint on the distance.
+We explore four frequently used constraints to model the host stars implemented in {\tt EXOFASTv2}.
+Figure \ref{fig:StellarConstraints} provides a schematic overview of the information provided by each set of data and model constraints on the properties of the host star and planetary system.
+One approach is applying semi-empirical relationships, such as the Torres relations \citep{Torres_2009}.
+This study looked at 95 detached double-lined eclipsing binary systems (as well as the $\alpha$ Centauri system) and found empirical polynomial relationships between the mass and radii of these stars and $\log{g_*}$, \teff, and [Fe/H].
+As is well known, double-lined eclipsing binary systems allow for accurate measurements of the mass and radii of both stars.